lalomorales22/aplinyjavaapp/README.md

    # Or run the main app directly:
    java aplinyjavaapp.PlinyMkdsApp
    ```
-7. Interact with the interface, click `.mkd` file buttons to display text, toggle the ASCII rain, play minigames, and open the tribute panel.
+7. Interact with the interface:
+   - Click `.mkd` file buttons to display text
+   - Toggle the ASCII rain effect
+   - Play minigames
+   - Open the tribute panel
+   - Chat with the AI assistant using real-time streaming responses (you will need to download the ollama models listed or update the OllamaChatPanel.java app with ollama models you have)
+   - Find your models jailbreak, Try!

 ## Disclaimer